jamiebergen/plugin-notes-plus/README.txt

 == Frequently Asked Questions ==
 = Can I modify which icons are available to display next to plugin notes? =

 Yes, you can use the filter plugin-notes-plus_icon_options to modify the set of icons available.
-The icons must be selected from here: https://developer.wordpress.org/resource/dashicons/
+The icons must be selected from [the list of available WordPress dashicons](https://developer.wordpress.org/resource/dashicons/).

 Here is an example of a snippet that removes one icon and adds an additional icon to the list of options.
-It can be added to your the child theme's functions.php:
+It can be added to your child theme's functions.php:

 `function pnp_change_icon_options( $icon_options ) {